 Evening settled over the Northshire library, and Nahlia sat curled up in her favorite chair by the window.
 Her eyes danced over the familiar words of Aeonica and the stories she knew by heart.

-This single book had fed a thousand wild legends about the Aeon race: the powers they wielded, the wars they started, and the empires they ruled.
-The library's copy was old and worn, with a web of cracks and tears scattered across its leather cover.
+This single book had fed her a thousand legends about the Aeon race: the powers they wielded, the wars they started, and the empires they ruled.
+The copy was old and worn, with a web of cracks and tears scattered across its leather cover.
 Pages had been torn out over the years, and those that remained felt as dry and brittle as autumn leaves between her fingers.

 Nahlia flipped through to the end, revealing a spread of full-color illustrations.
 She cradled her chin as she admired a painting of Treluwyn, The First Redeemer.
 The famous Aeon woman knelt over the body of a fallen warrior in the midst of some great battle.
 Smoke and dust choked the air above, and the ground beneath her was solid ice.
-With a palm pressed to the warrior's open heart, Treluwyn healed his fatal wound.
+With a palm pressed to the warrior's open heart, Treluwyn had healed his fatal wound.

 Like Nahlia, the woman had pale skin and long, auburn hair.
 Only her eyes were different.
 While Nahlia's eyes were a dark, forest green, Treluwyn had the eyes of a full-blooded Aeon.
 Bright, blue, and clear as sapphires.